Glowacki-Shannon/Glowacki-Shannon/README.md

 # Glowacki-Shannon - Security Analyst

-Welcome to my corner of the cybersecurity realm!
+Yo!
 I'm a passionate Security Analyst with a focus on securing digital landscapes.
-If you're here, you're probably on a quest for knowledge and better ways to protect the digital world.
+If you're here, you're likely on a quest for knowledge and better ways to protect yourself in the digital world.
 You've come to the right place!

 ## About Me